 The Toxic Avenger (TBA)

 One of the most iconic (and quite nasty) superhero comedies, The Toxic Avenger, has a reboot planned.
-The original creators of the 1984 Troma release, Lloyd Kaufman and Michael Herz, will produce the update, starring Peter Dinklage and written and directed by Green Room and Blue Ruin star Macon Blair.
+The original creators of the 1984 Troma release, Lloyd Kaufman and Michael Herz, will produce the update, starring Peter Dinklage and Elijah Wood with Green Room and Blue Ruin star Macon Blair writing and directing.